Build on the content and analysis steps covered in the workshop

 library(tidyverse)

-# look at elbow plot to check PCs and alternatives to the 13 selected for initial analysis
+# look at elbow plot to check PCs and alternatives to the number selected today

 ElbowPlot(geo2_so, ndims = 50, reduction = 'unintegrated.sct.pca')